hashicorp/terraform-provider-aws/website/docs/r/emr_cluster.html.markdown

 * `ebs_config` - (Optional) Configuration block(s) for EBS volumes attached to each instance in the instance group.
 Detailed below.
 * `instance_type` - (Required) An EC2 instance type, such as m4.xlarge.
 * `weighted_capacity` - (Optional) The number of units that a provisioned instance of this type provides toward fulfilling the target capacities defined in `aws_emr_instance_fleet`.

+## configurations Configuration Block
+A configuration classification that applies when provisioning cluster instances, which can include configurations for applications and software that run on the cluster.
+See [Configuring Applications](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-configure-apps.html).

+* `classification` - The classification within a configuration.

+* `properties` - A set of properties specified within a configuration classification

 ## Attributes Reference